StoqMA vs. MA: the power of error reduction: Acknowledgements

 \section{Acknowledgements}

-D.A. and Y.L. were gratefully supported by ISF Grant No. 1721/17.
-Part of this work was done while A.G. was affiliated to CWI and QuSoft and part of it was done while A.G. was visiting the Simons Institute for the Theory of Computing.
+D.A. and Y.L. were gratefully supported by ISF Grant No. 1721/17, and part of this work was done while Y.L. was affiliated with the Hebrew University of Jerusalem.
+Part of this work was done while A.B.G. was affiliated to CWI and QuSoft and part of it was done while A.B.G. was visiting the Simons Institute for the Theory of Computing A.B.G. is supported by ANR JCJC TCS-NISQ ANR-22-CE47-0004, and by the French National Research Agency award number ANR-22-PNCQ-0002.